-Maintenance areas shall be clean and organized. well maintained and cChemical storage and use shall be conducted in accordance with manufacturer's instructions.

-4.7.2 Maintenance areas where chemicals are processed or mixed shall have a sink supplied with hot and cold running water and dispenser-fed liquid soap and disposable towels.
+- 4.7.1 Maintenance areas shall be well maintained and chemical storage and use shall be conducted in accordance with manufacturer's instructions. - 4.7.2 Maintenance areas where chemicals are processed or mixed shall have a sink supplied with hot and cold running water and dispenser-fed liquid soap and disposable towels.